treker-mk/website/src/content/faq_en.md

 Data is collected from verified public sources, which are listed in the [Resources tab](/en/sources).

-Treker would like to receive official data on COVID-19 directly from the Ministry of Health, the NIJZ (National Institute for Public Health), and other national health institutions.
+Treker would like to receive official data on COVID-19 directly from the Ministry of Health, the IJZ (Institute for Public Health of Macedonia), and other national health institutions.
 The Treker team does not guarantee the accuracy of the original data and publishes solely data obtained from official sources or the media, but we do cross-check if all data is correct and consistent with the given source.

 </details>

 <details>
   <summary id=data-collection>How do you collect and edit the data?</summary>

-[The database](https://docs.google.com/spreadsheets/d/1N1qLMoWyi3WFGhIpPFzKsFmVE0IwNP3elb_c18t2DwY/edit#gid=0) is built from the NIJZ source data (by category).
+[TBD The database](https://docs.google.com/spreadsheets/d/) is built from the IJZ source data (by category).
 Data by region and age is processed with delay and is finally updated once the ongoing epidemiological demographic research results are known.
-The municipalities are tracked in the [Kraji (Municipalities) table](https://docs.google.com/spreadsheets/d/1N1qLMoWyi3WFGhIpPFzKsFmVE0IwNP3elb_c18t2DwY/edit#gid=598557107).
+The municipalities are tracked in the [TBD Kraji (Municipalities) table](https://docs.google.com/spreadsheets/d/....).

-Editing Hospital Care Data – [Table Pacienti (Patients)](https://docs.google.com/spreadsheets/d/1N1qLMoWyi3WFGhIpPFzKsFmVE0IwNP3elb_c18t2DwY/edit#gid=918589010):
+Editing Hospital Care Data – [TBD Table Pacienti (Patients)](https://docs.google.com/spreadsheets/d/1):

-- We receive daily reports and monitor the announcements of all COVID-19 hospitals  (UKC Ljubljana, UKC Maribor, UK Golnik, SB Celje) – at around 8 am.

 - We monitor the number of hospitalizations: all wards, in ICUs, and on ventilators.